 You can also take a detour and visit the historical site Reykholt, Europe's highest hot spring Deildartunguhver, and the gorgeous waterfalls Hraunfossar, meaning 'Lava Falls'.
-Another option would be to drive to the 15 m (50 ft) tall Hvítserkur rock formation, near Hvammstangi.
+Another option would be to drive to the 50 ft (15 m) tall Hvítserkur rock formation near Hvammstangi.

-The drive from Reykjavík to Akureyri takes about 4.5-5 hours without any stops at all, so be prepared to drive for a while today!
+The drive from Reykjavík to Akureyri takes 4.5-5 hours without any stops, so be prepared to drive for a while today!
 You'll be rewarded with your first view of the charming and lively town of Akureyri, where you can rest after the long trip.

 In between Akureyri and Mývatn, you'll see the gorgeous Goðafoss waterfall.
 Also, make sure you check out Námaskarð geothermal area close to Mývatn, as well as the stunning area of Dimmuborgir (the Dark Fortress) and its imposing lava rock formations.